My Ultimate Comfort Food Episodes On The Sopranos

 1. "The Pilot" (S1, E1)

 First, The Sopranos Pilot feels like a little mini-movie all by itself.
 Not only does “Pilot” serve as a beautiful introduction to the series, but it’s also a light at the end of the dark season 6B tunnel.
 Whatever happened to Gary Cooper, the strong, silent type?
 Sometimes, he just wants to watch The Sopranos Pilot and think good thoughts.

 2. "College" (S1, E5)

 Next, The Sopranos “College” episode is a prime example of the yin/yang, suburban dad/vicious mob boss back-and-forth that blankets the entire show.
 One minute you’re having a father-daughter heart to heart talking about the “Potsdam Conference.”
 Before you know it, you’re swept away to Carmela sitting on the floor receiving communion from Father Intintola.
 Soon enough, you’re back on the side of the road choking out a rat with your bare hands.
 Just another day in late 90s suburbia.

 3. "Boca" (S1, E9)

 Similarly, I love the comic relief found in season one, episode nine, “Boca.”
 Whether it’s Silvio Dante hustling onto the field to fight with the soccer ref or Mikey Palmice “tryin’ to concentrate” during golf, Boca is one of my overall favorites.

 Another season 1 comfort episode is “I Dream of Jeannie Cusamano” (season 1, episode 13).
 This season finale features all the elements that make The Sopranos so great: There’s the laughing, the whacking, and the sentimentality.
 When I say laughing, I’m talking mostly about Livia Soprano.
 Between yelling “Settiiiiiimia” outside the Soprano house at 1:00 A.M. and telling Artie Tony set Vesuvio on fire, it’s truly Livia Soprano at her finest.

 5. "Guy Walks Into a Psychiatrist's Office" (S2, E1)

 Following season one, The Sopranos season two had some big shoes to fill.
-It was certainly off to a good start with the season opener, “Guy Walks Into a Psychiatrist’s Office,”including the fantastic opening scene featuring “It Was a Very Good Year” by Frank Sinatra.
-This may be my favorite episode opener of the series, besides “Members Only” with Seven Souls.
+It was certainly off to a good start with the season opener, “Guy Walks Into a Psychiatrist’s Office,” including the fantastic opening scene featuring “It Was a Very Good Year” by Frank Sinatra.
+This may be my favorite episode opening of the series, besides “Members Only” with the Seven Souls montage.

 6. "Do Not Resuscitate" (S2, E2)